divio/divio-cloud-docs/introduction/includes/02-create-project-3.rst

+..
+This include is used by:

+    * django-02-create-project.rst
+    * laravel-02-create-project.rst
+    * wagtail-02-create-project.rst

-The new project doesn't do anything interesting yet - but it's up and running and ready to start working on.
+The new project doesn't do anything very useful or interesting yet - but it's up and running and ready to start working on.

 About deployment